imathis/octopress/source/docs/plugins/pullquote/index.markdown

 It is important to note that {" pull quotes are merely visual in presentation and should not appear twice in the text. "} That is why it a CSS only technique for styling pull quotes is preferable.
 Octopress includes a handy pull quote plugin to make this easy for you.
 {% endpullquote %}

-Alternately, you can use "pullquote align:left" to create left-aligning pullquotes.
+Alternately, you can use "pullquote left" to create left-aligning pullquotes.
 They look like this in Markdown:

 	{{ "{% pullquote left" }} %}
 	Left-aligning pullquotes are good to alternate breaks in the text.
 They're